sekwah41/infection/README.md

     modCompile "whilewewait:whilewewait:1.2.1"
 }
 ```
-If there is a newer verison out and I havent updated it check the tags and use the latest number instead of 1.2.1
+If there is a newer version out and I havent updated it check the tags and use the latest number instead of 1.2.1

 https://github.com/users/sekwah41/projects/9/views/2